bryango/cheznix/doc/staging-bisect.md

 In particular, `git log --reverse "$rev"^..master` can be achieved with a Github `/compare`, but there is no way to specify `--ancestry-path --topo-order` so there might be some disordered or irrelevant commits.

-Alternatively, we can go the other way around by checking the ancestors of the suspect, successively.
+Alternatively, we can go the other way around by checking the _ancestors_ of the suspect, successively.
 We are trying to find a commit that belongs to some PR which has been merged into `master`, not `staging`.
+We find that:
 - _The ancestor:_ https://github.com/NixOS/nixpkgs/commit/3e483a0e1fc75a57e2ef551c416f52ec598a426d

 is an automatic sync from the hydra built `staging-next` to `staging`.
 At some time in its future, it is manually merged back into `staging-next` and finally back into `master`, through https://github.com/NixOS/nixpkgs/pull/248496.
 We've hences successfully located the `staging-next` merge as above.

-This is the merge point which lies in the _future_ of the suspect https://github.com/NixOS/nixpkgs/pull/246963 of our interest.
+Note that this merge point lies in the _future_ of the suspect https://github.com/NixOS/nixpkgs/pull/246963 of our interest, but it can be located by going to the _past_ of our suspect.